 As of January 1, 1991, the Office of State Fire Marshal is authorized by the Maine Human Rights Commission to conduct voluntary and mandatory plan reviews and issue Barrier-Free permits for places of public accommodation and/or places of employment, as listed below.

-A. New construction projects, regardless of cost or size, require a Barrier-Free permit and professionally designed plans, for the following occupancies:
+A. New construction projects, regardless of cost or size, require a Barrier-Free permit and professionally designed plans for the following occupancies:

 1. Restaurants